Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether. Big mistake!

-Originally, it was intended for a small group of people to contribute ideas on a project.
+Originally, it was intended for a small group of people to contribute ideas to a project.

-For example, a wedding planner could invite a bride to be to a group board so they can share ideas.
+For example, a wedding planner could invite a bride on a group board to share ideas.

-Pinterest group boards in 2020 are not dead.
+Pinterest group boards are not dead.
 But what has changed is the way to benefit from them has evolved.

-To be successful with group boards in 2020, you need to be selective and only post on Pinterest boards where your pins get engagement.
+To be successful with group boards, you need to be selective and only post on Pinterest boards where your pins get engagement.

 While Pinterest group boards aren’t as useful as they once were, you should still join curated boards within your niche.

-To find group boards you can do a search on Pinterest and search in board names.
+To find group boards, you can search on Pinterest and search in board names.

 You can also search for keyword + group boards to get better results.